 One of our clients, “Sandeep,” received a USCIS Request for Evidence, and he needed an expert opinion letter urgently.
 Most providers told him it would take weeks.
 Some said they didn’t have the right expert.

 At Document Evaluation LLC, we quickly delivered a report for him.
-Here is what he has to say:

 “It was great support from Mike and the team at Document Evaluation.
 They worked very fast and very thoroughly.
 They submitted very extensive reports.
 I am very happy with their service.”
 Sandeep Mahajan